 An employee or dependent who is an Indian (as defined by section 4 of the Indian Health Care Improvement Act) may enroll in the plan at any time (but no more than once per calendar month).
-If the request for special enrollment is received between the first and the fifteenth day of the month, coverage will be effective no later than the first day of the following calendar month.
-If the request for special enrollment is received between the sixteenth and the last day of the month, coverage will be effective no later than the first day of the second following month.
+Coverage will be effective no later than the first day of the following calendar month following receipt of the request for special enrollment.

 An employee or dependent who becomes eligible for the plan because of a permanent move into the state of Alabama may enroll in the plan provided that the employee or dependent requests special enrollment within 30 days.
-If the request for special enrollment is received between the first and the fifteenth day of the month, coverage will be effective no later than the first day of the following calendar month.
-If the request for special enrollment is received between the sixteenth and the last day of the month, coverage will be effective no later than the first day of the second following month.
+Coverage will be effective no later than the first day of the following calendar month following receipt of the request for special enrollment.

 An employee or dependent who the health insurance marketplace determines is eligible for a special enrollment period because of (1) unintentional, inadvertent or erroneous enrollment in another plan; (2) another plan under which the employee or dependent was enrolled substantially violated a material provision of that plan; or (3) other exceptional circumstances may also enroll in the plan provided that the employee or dependent requests special enrollment within 30 days.
-If the request for special enrollment is received between the first and the fifteenth day of the month, coverage will be effective no later than the first day of the following calendar month.
-If the request for special enrollment is received between the sixteenth and the last day of the month, coverage will be effective no later than the first day of the second following month.
+Coverage will be effective no later than the first day of the following calendar month following receipt of the request for special enrollment.